 “In our culture, we’re used to panicking when we find a lump,” says Dr. Iovino.
 In cats and dogs, a lump could be as innocuous as a bug bite, bruise, ingrown hair, or fatty deposit.
 Or, it could be the start of something as serious as cancer.
 “It’s easy for a vet to rule a lot of things out, but it’s very hard to do it just by looking.
 If the lump is under the skin and feels hard like a marble or golf ball, the only way to know what’s going on is to do some testing.”
 A fine-needle aspirate can be done in-house at your vet’s office and reveal if the material that makes up the lump is harmless or dubious.
 If the latter, as is the case with pet parents, early detection is everything.

 “It takes a really trained eye to notice a limp and know what’s going on,” says Dr. Iovino.
 Dogs and cats may limp from muscle strain or injuries to their paw pads.
 No big deal.
 They may also limp from arthritis, fractures, dislocated hips, or ACL tears.
 Now you’ve got a problem.
-The same Whistle Switch that can monitor your pet’s itching can also track other behaviors, including activity levels — like a canine Fitbit.
+A tracking device like a Whistle Switch* can help monitor pet behaviors, including activity levels — like a canine Fitbit.
 “A vet I work with, Dr. Aletha Carson, noticed something was off with her dog but couldn’t tell what it was,” Dr. Iovino recalls.
-“Just by looking at the device’s data, she saw a significant enough drop in physical activity to warrant taking x-rays, and she was able to catch a partial ACL tear before it became a bigger problem!”
+“Just by looking at the device’s data, she saw a significant enough drop in physical activity to warrant taking x-rays, and she was able to catch a partial ACL tear before it became a bigger problem.”